bhalerao-2002/30-of-FEB-SQL-Bhalerao-2002/README.md

-# 30-of-November-SQL---Bhalerao-2002
+# SQL Learning Journey - November 30, 2023

-Welcome you Back, Now I am trying to solve and Learn SQL from scratch.
-I will learn one thing in a day and post editorial here.
-Thank you to boost my motivation please Like my Repo ⭐
+Welcome back!
+I'm embarking on a journey to master SQL from scratch.
+Each day, I'll tackle a new SQL concept and share my insights right here.
+Your support and motivation mean the world to me.
+If you find this project interesting, please consider giving it a star ⭐️.
+Let's learn and grow together! 💻📚🚀 #SQL #LearningFromScratch